 Everyone Active’s net zero strategy comprises three main work streams.
 The company will start with more immediate changes before moving on to larger, more ambitious projects – both alone as a company and alongside our local authority partners, with the ultimate aim of the whole company, including the buildings in which we operate, eventually becoming net zero.

-We’ll begin by taking steps to make our head office – or Support Hub – operationally net zero in terms of carbon emissions by the end of 2023.
+We’ll begin by taking steps to make our head office – or Support Hub – operationally net zero in terms of carbon emissions.
 This is the only building throughout the 200+ sites we operate across the country we own ourselves and therefore it’s the place where we have the most control over what can be changed.
-With that in mind, Everyone Active has committed to implementing a number of changes by the end of 2023 to ensure this target can be met.
+With that in mind, Everyone Active has committed to implementing a number of changes to ensure this target can be met.

 These changes include the following: